-Employers are also responsible for filing regular reports of the payroll tax amounts collected from payroll and paid to the IRS, state and local tax authorities.
+To ensure payroll tax compliance, employers have to file regular reports of the payroll tax amounts collected from payroll and paid to the IRS, state, and local tax authorities.

-There are a number of variables involved in setting and calculating the rates for payroll taxes.
+There are a number of variables involved in setting and calculating the rates necessary for maintaining effective payroll tax compliance.
 The following is a general overview of where the current payroll tax rates can be found and how each of the main payroll taxes works:

-Once employers pay over payroll taxes and file any necessary returns and reports, their last significant obligation is to maintain records that substantiate the payroll taxes they paid.
+Once employers pay over payroll taxes and file any necessary returns and reports, their last significant obligation necessary for payroll tax compliance is to maintain records that substantiate the payroll taxes they paid.

 For federal tax purposes, employers need to retain records for at least four years after the due date of the return or the date the taxes were paid, whichever is later.
 A similar record-keeping requirement exists in each state, with varying time periods.

 There is no particular form prescribed for properly retaining records.
 However, the records should be kept in a manner that will enable the IRS and state tax authorities to ascertain whether any tax liability has been incurred and if so, the extent of that liability.